a-float/suu-cilium-10/README.md

  - enable and observe communication between nodes across different clusters using Hubble
  - see how security policies in Cilium work (filtering access based on L4 and L7 criteria)
  - examine the shared service mechanism in multi-cluster environment
- - compare the performance of eBPF-based direct routing vs. standard encapsulation in virtual network devices

 ### High level system diagram
 ![System diagram](README_files/diag1.png "System diagram #1")